actualbudget/actual/docs/budgeting/joint-accounts.md

 Also, stop using cash for common expenses, as this makes tracking so much more complicated.

-When your partner is ready to embrace your true joint expenses, use our [/getting-started/starting-fresh] guide to get started.
+When your partner is ready to embrace your true joint expenses, use our [Starting Fresh guide](/docs/getting-started/starting-fresh) to get started.
 If your partner is new to budgeting, consider skipping the part about using historical data to find your initial budget numbers.
 Another tip is to set aside time each week by going through last week's spending; avoid doing this late in the evening when your energies are low.